 The similarities and minor differences presented by these two models by Keurig make it evident that they are designed for coffee drinkers who have a similar taste and exterior selection.

 Pick Keurig K50: if you’re satisfied with some downgrade features.

-Pick Keurig K55: if you need a compact sized coffee maker with advanced features that allows you to brew a full batch of coffee specialties without compromising on the quality and taste.
+Pick Keurig K55: if you need a compact-sized coffee maker with advanced features that allow you to brew a full batch of coffee specialties without compromising on the quality and taste.

 Certain adjustments and alterations have been done in Keurig K55 to upgrade the machine so no longer the recurrent problems faced by Keurig K50 users.